Cinnamon Bitterns

 The Cinnamon Bitterns (Ixobrychus cinnamomeus) breed in tropical Asia from India and Sri Lanka east to China and Indonesia.
+For more information, see our guide on birds.

 They are mostly resident, but some northern populations may migrate short distances.